 The ability to get out of this cycle of repeatedly updating a design once it's been completed is the biggest reason engineers love integrated CAD and BOM tools.
 It saves a huge amount of time and headache, and it enables opportunities for BOM review that are extremely fast.

-The ability to export a BOM from your PCB library data is not new.
-Your parts and your PCB libraries can contain any number of parameters, but the most important parameters are the manufacturer part number and manufacturer name.
-Since PCB library parts are created manually, it has always been possible to add a supplier part number and supplier name into a PCB library.
+The ability to export a BOM from your PCB part library data is not new.
+Your parts and your PCB part libraries can contain any number of parameters, but the most important parameters are the manufacturer part number and manufacturer name.
+Since PCB library parts are created manually, it has always been possible to add a supplier part number and supplier name into a PCB part library.
 You can do this for any number of suppliers, which makes it common for companies with well-maintained libraries to add in a secondary and tertiary supplier.

 Even in 2024, static parameterization is still the common method used to attach supplier data to parts in your PCB libraries.
 All the major CAD vendors do this, and it has created more than enough inefficiency for design teams.